We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - You want live therapy sessions with a lower-cost plan.

-- You’d prefer not to have your conversations analyzed by AI.
+- You’d prefer not to have your conversations analyzed by artificial intelligence.

 Talkspace may be the right choice for you if: